 Open to booking a little spontaneously?
 There are several sites that feature flash travel deals or “error fares” where prices briefly drop much lower than usual.
 These can expire within hours or within days, so time is of the essence.

 - TravelPirates.com (pictured): This site features deals originating from the U.S. and Canada to both domestic and international locations.
 You can follow TravelPirates on Facebook or Twitter for live updates so you don’t have to check the website all the time.
 You could be scrolling through your feed at lunch and have a flight booked by dinner!
 This is how I got a $200 roundtrip flight to Iceland.

 - SecretFlying.com: This one tends to include a lot more international deals.
 On their site, you can plug in your departure country to find any travel deals originating from that location.
 They also have Facebook, Twitter, and Instagram pages.

 There’s no signup required on either site, and no fees.

 If you prefer email newsletters, here are two more options:

-- Scott’s Cheap Flights: On the free version you’ll be sent one out of every three deals.
-Buying premium for $39/year means you’ll get all the deal alerts.
+- Going (formerly Scott’s Cheap Flights): On the free version you’ll be sent one out of every three deals.
+Buying premium for $49/year means you’ll get all the deal alerts.

 5. Use Cash Back Portals and Credit Cards

-There are no fees to use Ebates, and no personal info is required other than general stuff like name/email, so it’s a really simple way to maximize affordability once you’ve chosen a flight.
-Sign up for Ebates and get a $10 bonus to start!
+There are no fees to use Rakuten, and no personal info is required other than general stuff like name/email, so it’s a really simple way to maximize affordability once you’ve chosen a flight.

 Using credit cards can also help you save hundreds of dollars on flights, thanks to points and incentives–as long as you pay them off right away.